Anneliese Taylor

 Collapse Overview

 Anneliese Taylor is the Head of Scholarly Communication at the UCSF Library where she provides guidance to UCSF students, faculty, and staff on scholarly communication topics.
 She is an expert in scholarly publishing, open access models and policies, author copyrights, researcher identity platforms, and systems for capturing and assessing research attention and impact.
-Anneliese is an open scholarship advocate and she leads the Library's involvement with open access initiatives such as UC’s Open Access Policies and publisher open access agreements.
+Anneliese is an open research/open science advocate and she leads the Library's involvement with open access initiatives.
+She teaches classes on scholarly communication and open research topics.

 Collapse ORNG Applications